If you are in the Taylor Park area Tincup Pass is a must. The

 our 2-wheel drive truck all the way to the camping area with no

-During the spring thaw the water in the lake floods the trail.
+During the spring thaw the water in Mirror Lake floods the trail.
 In

 should have no problem getting through.
 This picture was taken on